NVIDIA Image Scaling Tested

 50%1920 x 10801280 x 720Not supported by Windows

-Selecting lower resolution means the game will be originally rendered at that resolution, then upscale with the details it has at that resolution to the native input resolution.
+Selecting a lower resolution means that the game will first be rendered at that resolution, then upscaled to the native input resolution.
 Lower resolution is blurry and some details are not rendered properly compared to higher resolution wherein loss in image quality is minimal, that when upscaled, the image still looks like it has been rendered at input resolution.

 Render Resolution Performance

-First we compare each resolutions added by NIS with 50% sharpening.
-We also include 1280×720 and/or 1920×1080 with NIS off to see how much improvement and loss did NIS do to image quality and performance.
+First, we compare each resolution added by NIS with 50% sharpening.
+We also include 1280×720 and/or 1920×1080 with NIS off to see how much of an improvement and loss NIS does to image quality and performance, respectively.

-At default image size, we can see that texts become sharper as the resolution goes higher, but improvements on the car and surroundings is non-existent except for the fences that looks better at higher resolution.
-Turning off NIS make the image blurry but makes the edges smoother.
+At the default image size, we can see that texts become sharper as the resolution goes higher, but improvements on the car and surroundings are non-existent. except for the fences which look better at higher resolution.
+Turning off NIS makes the image blurry but also makes the edges smoother.

-Zooming in at 200%, improvements are clearer with higher resolution.
-But the biggest difference is when you turn off NIS – edges are smoother, its like applying anti-aliasing, which is already turned on ( TXAA ).
-It’s like the NIS and sharpening negates the effect of anti-aliasing.
+Zooming in at 200%, improvements are more obvious with higher resolution.
+But the biggest difference is when you turn off NIS – the edges are smoother, it’s like applying anti-aliasing (which is already turned on in the form of TXAA).
+It’s like NIS and sharpening negates the effect of anti-aliasing.

 NIS F1 22 Benchmark

-The frames per second goes down as the resolution goes higher, which is natural because the game is rendered with less pixels at lower resolution.
-What we did not expect is that turning off NIS still gives you extra fps at 1280×720 but not in higher resolution.
+The number of frames per second goes down as the resolution increases, which is natural because the game is rendered with fewer pixels at lower resolution.
+What we did not expect is that turning off NIS still gives you extra fps at 1280×720 but not at higher resolutions.

-These lower resolutions provide extra fps while maintaining image quality is a good indication that NIS is a good feature.
+That lower resolutions provide extra fps while maintaining image quality is a good indication that NIS is a useful feature.

 Sharpening Performance